uidb-dev/react.cordova/README.md

 ### Project build

-Perform a build action on your project using the following command
+Perform a build action for your project using the following command

 **`reco build`**
 1. Builds **`react-app`** to publish (in: ./react/build).<br>